Synagogue of El Tránsito: Synagogue

-In 1391, during a wave of anti-Jewish killings, the Jewish quarter of Toledo was attacked, but the synagogue was saved.
+During the anti-Jewish Massacre of 1391, the Jewish quarter of Toledo was attacked, but the synagogue was saved.

 Church

 After the expulsion of Jews from Spain in 1492, the synagogue was converted to a church.
 It was given to the Order of Calatrava by King Ferdinand and Queen Isabella of Spain.
 The Order is said to have converted the building into a church serving a priory dedicated to Saint Benedict.
 It was from its time as a church that the building acquired the name “El Tránsito,” which refers to the Assumption of the Virgin Mary.
 In the 17th century the church's name changed to Nuestra Señora del Tránsito: the name derives from a painting by Juan Correa de Vivar housed there which depicted the Transit of the Virgin.

 Military barracks

 The synagogue was used as military headquarters during the Napoleonic Wars.

 National monument and museum

 In 1877 the building became a national monument.
 The transformation of the building into the Sephardi Museum, as it is now called, started around 1910.
 It was initiated by the Vega-Inclan Foundation.
 In 1964, a royal decree established the Museo Sefardi, located in the Synagogue of Samuel ha-Levi.
 Four years later, in 1968, it was renamed the National Museum for Hispanic-Hebraic Art.
 The building, which is in a good state of conservation, remains a museum.